Thearkhamknight/Object-detection/README.md

 The objective is, using models pretrained on the Coco Dataset, to use transfer learning with Tensorflow's Object Detection API to train a selected model to detect objects in different classes within a set of images.
 For example, Mr. Takahashi trained this model to detect red, yellow, and green traffic lights.
 I used this model to detect redactions, signatures, initials, and dates from a variety of documents.
+If you would like to see how this performed with my data, I included it as a binary asset in the release of this repository with this link: https://github.com/Thearkhamknight/Object-detection/releases/tag/v0.0-alpha .
+The name of the file is TF_exec_doc_inference.nbconvert.ipynb.
 Note: When you run this notebook, you will be cloning two other repositories to your local work station, driving-object-detection and
 Ex_Scripts.

 At the end, you will have the trained model exported inside the cloned driving-object-detection repository with the name trained_model.tar.gz.